icingmoon/icingmoon.github.io/_posts/2025-01-19-Elliptic-Curves-Group-Laws-and-Isomorphisms.md

 \mathbf{T}_{a,d}(\mathbb{F})=\left\{(x, y) \in \mathbb{F} \times \mathbb{F} \mid a x^2 + y^2 = 1 + dx^2 y^2\right\}
 $$

-**Note**: A Twisted Edwards curve is called a ZK-friendly Twisted Edwards curve if the parameter a is a quadratic residue and the parameter d is a quadratic non-residue. **We does not need a special symbol to represent the point at infinity.**
+**Note**: A Twisted Edwards curve is called a ZK-friendly Twisted Edwards curve if the parameter $a$ is a quadratic residue and the parameter $d$ is a quadratic non-residue. **We does not need a special symbol to represent the point at infinity.**
 </section>

 &nbsp;